Damir Boras: Selected publications

-Personal life

-Boras is married to Alena Boras and they have one daughter named Dora.

-He used to be actively involved in basketball, rugby (in the first league club Lokomotiva, Kajzerica) and tennis.

 Awards

-Boras won the City of Zagreb Award in 2016 and the "Večernjak's Seal" Award in the science category in 2018.
-In 2019, he received the Golden Coat of Arms of the Municipality of Ljubuski, and the "Juan Vucetich" Award.
-In 2022, he was awarded the Honorary Doctorate of the University of Mostar.
+Boras won the City of Zagreb Award in 2016 and the Večernjak's Seal Award in the science category in 2018.
+In 2019, he received the Golden Coat of Arms of the Municipality of Ljubuski, and the Juan Vucetich Award.
+In 2022, he was awarded an Honorary Doctorate from the University of Mostar.

+Personal life and family

+Boras's grandfather, Marko Kalogjera, was the first bishop of the Croatian Old Catholic Church.
+His father, Mile Boras (1923–1997), was a professor of Roman law.
+His uncle, Drazen Kalogjere, was a professor of economics.

+Boras is married to Alena Boras and they have a daughter named Dora.
+He used to play rugby in the First League club Lokomotiva of Zagreb's Kajzerica neighbourhood.
+He also used to play basketball and tennis.